-The IC assists the CEO/MD in the capital allocation process of Mirvac.
+The IC assists the CEO/MD in the capital allocation process for the Group's business activities of property development and property investment.
 The IC Charter sets out the IC's role, responsibilities and delegated authority from the Board via the CEO/MD.
-The IC's membership currently comprises the CFO, CIO and certain other members of the ELT and senior management.
+The IC's membership was updated during FY20 and currently comprises all members of the ELT.
 The registers of decisions made by the IC are provided to the Board.